celador/ForceCode/README.md

     "pollTimeout": 120,
     "debugOnly": false,
     "apiVersion": "37.0",
-    "enableSeperationOfConcerns": true
 }
 ```

+**Special Note**
+VSCode recently started the bad habit of closing the text inputs when the app loses focus.
+This has caused some people to have trouble logging in because they have can't copy/paste their credentials.
+In that case, create the `force.json` file in the root of your currently opened project folder and copy the configuration from above.
+In the future, to ameliorate the current situation, I will persist this configuration file after every input, so copy/paste will be a bit easier.

 ## Get errors as you type

 The Auto-compile feature adds a hook to the save command that will automatically deploy and compile your code to your SFDC org whenever you save.
 This works great with VSCode's autosave feature, providing errors as you type.

 ## Commands